bangerang/swift-atoms/README.md

 ## Known Issues

-Using property wrappers inline without a following keyword will lead to a compiler error.
-Hopefully this will be fixed in future Swift versions.
-The workaround for now is to either add a semicolon or explicitlly state the type.
+Using property wrappers inline without a following keyword will lead to a compiler error in Xcode < 14.3.
+The workaround is to either add a semicolon or explicitlly state the type.

 ```swift
 let someAtom = DerivedAtom {